Chad: Internal opposition and foreign relations

-Déby faced armed opposition from groups who are deeply divided by leadership clashes but were united in their intention to overthrow him.
+Late President Idriss Déby faced armed opposition from groups who are deeply divided by leadership clashes but were united in their intention to overthrow him.
 These forces stormed the capital on 13 April 2006, but were ultimately repelled.
 Chad's greatest foreign influence is France, which maintains 1,000 soldiers in the country.
 Déby relied on the French to help repel the rebels, and France gives the Chadian army logistical and intelligence support for fear of a complete collapse of regional stability.
 Nevertheless, Franco-Chadian relations were soured by the granting of oil drilling rights to the American Exxon company in 1999.
+In 2025, the French military handed over its last base in Chad to the Chadian military, ending its presence in the country, which it had since 1960.

 There have been numerous rebel groups in Chad throughout the last few decades.
 In 2007, a peace treaty was signed that integrated United Front for Democratic Change soldiers into the Chadian Army.
 The Movement for Justice and Democracy in Chad also clashed with government forces in 2003 in an attempt to overthrow President Idriss Déby.
 In addition, there have been various conflicts with Khartoum's Janjaweed rebels in eastern Chad, who killed civilians by use of helicopter gunships.
 Presently, the Union of Resistance Forces (UFR) are a rebel group that continues to battle with the government of Chad.
 In 2010, the UFR reportedly had a force estimating 6,000 men and 300 vehicles.

+The UAE foreign aid was inaugurated in the Chadian city of Amdjarass on 3 August 2023.
+The UAE's continuous efforts to provide assistance to the Chadian people and support endeavours to provide humanitarian and relief aid through the UAE's humanitarian institutions to Sudanese refugees in Chad.